- Townsville: February, July

-English, Mathematics A or B or C, and an Authority Science subject; or equivalent.
+English, General Mathematics or Mathematical Methods or Specialist Mathematics, and a General Science subject (Units 3/4,C); or equivalent.

-Applicants who have not previously achieved a Sound Achievement in a science subject (or equivalent) can meet this requirement by taking the Bridging Science for Teachers subject available through JCU prior to commencing study.
+Applicants who have not previously achieved a grade of C in a science subject (or equivalent) can meet this requirement by taking ED0195:03 Bridging Science for Teachers at JCU prior to commencing study.

 Minimum English language proficiency requirements